|

 - DMITRII:

-Variant of Russian Dmitri, meaning
+Variant spelling of Russian Dmitriy,

-- DMITRIY:
+- DMITRIY

-Dmitri, meaning "loves the
+meaning "loves the earth" or "follower of

 - DMITRY:

-Variant of Russian
+Variant spelling of Russian Dmitriy,

-Dmitri, meaning "loves the
+meaning "loves the earth" or "follower of

-- DMYTRO:
+- DMYTRO

-Ukrainian form of Greek Demetrios,
+(Дмитро): Ukrainian form of Greek

-(Dömötör): Hungarian form of Latin
+- DÖMÖTÖR: Hungarian form of

-Demetrius,
+Roman Latin Demetrius,

 meaning "loves the earth."